Physical Address

 Q: Interference with ISOLO or Other Wireless Devices?

 A: EverSync operates on the 5.8GHz frequency band, while ISOLO uses the 2.4GHz band, minimizing the risk of interference between the two systems.
-Therefore, EverSync can be used alongside ISOLO without issues and is also compatible with other wireless devices operating outside the 5.8GHz band.
+Therefore, EverSync can be used alongside ISOLO without issues.
+For a detailed comparison of EverSync and ISOLO, see our EverSync SP-10 vs ISOLO guide.
 When using multiple 5.8GHz devices simultaneously, it’s important to adjust channel settings to reduce potential interference; the denser the devices on the same frequency band, the higher the likelihood of interference.

 Q: Why might I need multiple receivers?